leonwu127/bloggerQinQin/README.md

 # BloggerQinQin

-A simple and elegant blog built with Gatsby.
-This project is a starter template for creating a personal blog using modern web technologies.
+Originally this repository hosted a Gatsby blog.
+That blog has been moved into the `blog.old` directory for reference.
+The current project is a personal profile website that highlights my experience, education and skills.

 ## 🚀 Project Structure

 ```
 /
-├── content/
-│   └── blog/
-│       ├── hello-world/
-│       │   └── index.md
-│       └── getting-started-with-gatsby/
-│           └── index.md
+├── blog.old/          # archived blog implementation
 ├── src/
 │   ├── components/
-│   │   ├── layout.js
-│   │   └── blogPost.js
-│   └── pages/
+│   ├── pages/
-│       ├── index.js
+│   ├── data/
-│       └── about.js
+│   └── styles/
+├── static/
 ├── gatsby-config.js
-├── gatsby-node.js
 └── package.json
 ```

 ## 🧐 What's inside?

-- **content/blog**: This directory contains blog posts written in Markdown.
+- **blog.old/content/blog**: Archived Markdown blog posts.
-- **src/components**: This directory contains React components used across the site.
+- **src/components**: React components that build the profile UI.
-- **src/pages**: This directory contains React components that automatically become pages with URLs.
+- **src/pages**: Gatsby pages for the profile website.
+- **src/data**: Structured data used to render profile content.
-- **gatsby-config.js**: This file defines the site metadata and Gatsby plugins configuration.
+- **gatsby-config.js**: Site metadata and Gatsby plugin configuration.
-- **gatsby-node.js**: This file implements Gatsby's Node.js API to customize and extend default settings affecting the build process.
+- **blog.old/gatsby-node.js**: Build customization for the archived blog.

 ## 🚀 Getting Started